Healthy Credit Webinar

 About the Healthy Credit Webinar

 Are you feeling overwhelmed by debt?
-According to Business Insider, the average American carries $104,215 of debt across mortgage loans, home equity lines of credit, auto loans, credit card debt, student loan debt and other debts like personal loans.
+According to Business Insider opens in new window, the average American carries $104,215 of debt across mortgage loans, home equity lines of credit, auto loans, credit card debt, student loan debt and other debts like personal loans.
 It’s important to learn how to manage and understand the actual cost of debt to ensure you keep a healthy credit score.
 Join Chris Conway, University of Phoenix’s director of financial literacy, and Goalsetter’s CEO & Founder, Tanya Van Court, for a live webinar session to learn good habits that could help you improve your credit.

 Understanding Credit Scores